lameche99/Predicting-NBA-Players-Salary/README.md

    ```
 2. Linear Regression

 After preprocessing the data and dropping features that are not highly correlated to the player's salary, we implemented linear regression using scikit learn to predict the player's salary.
 We split our data into training and test sets.
 20% was used for testing and the remaining 80% was for training.
 Then we predicted the salary with regression.
 R squared value was used to interpret regression model fitting the observed data.
-With the r-squared of value is 59.69% and the mean absolute error is 4318229.55
+The r-squared of value is 59.69% and the mean absolute error is 4318229.55

    ```python
    #Linear Regression to Predict Salary